Institute for Juvenile Research

 Research Assistant Professor in Psychiatry

 Dr. Passarotti uses a congitive neuroscience approach and FMRI methods to examine the neurobiological mechanisms of cognitive and affective dysfunction in pediatric mental illness.
+She has worked both with healthy and clinical development populations such as children with Bipolar disorder, ADHD, Phenylketonuria, and Williams' syndrome.
 She has been funded by NARSAD, DBDAT Foundation and NIDA.
-In particular she studies impulsivity, cognitive control and reward processes, as they relate to executive functions, learning and substance abuse, in adolescents with pediatric bipolar disorder and adolescents with ADHD.
-She is also conducting a longitudinal cognitive remediation study with pre- and post training FMRI data collected to examine training- related brain plasticity.
+She is head of the Developmental Cognitive Neuroscience Lab at the Institute of Juvenile Research.
+Her current projects examine impulsivity, cognitive control and reward processes, as they relate to executive functions, learning and substance abuse, in adolescents with Adolescent Bipolar disorder and adolescents with ADHD.
+She is also studying the potential of cognitive remediation as a tool to address some of the attention and working memory problems in PBD and ADHD.

 - Center for Cognitive Neuroscience